 There have been many businesses in the Omaha View neighborhood throughout the years.
 Dr. Whinnery might have had the first business in the area, with a dental office he opened at North 30th and Miami Street where Howard Kennedy School is today.

-Perhaps the most vivacious was Mary’s Chicken Hut, located at Dr. Whinnery’s former home at 2722 North 30th Street for almost 20 years.
+Perhaps the most vivacious business in the neighborhood was Mary’s Chicken Hut, located at Dr. Whinnery’s former home at 2722 North 30th Street for almost 20 years.
 While seemingly it was an innocuous restaurant, the establishment was raided several times by the Omaha Police Department Morals Squad.
-This troop was regarded as a racket used by police officers to shake down businesses, particularly in low-income communities, immigrant neighborhoods and in communities of color.
-Charges against the owner, Charles Jones, included “keeping a common, ill-guarded house” and “keeping a disorderly house,” as well as dice, gambling, and prostitution.
-Jones closed the business in the 1950s.

 The Aframerican Bookstore is located at 3226 Lake Street.
 Founded in 1990, its a wholly independent African American enterprise selling works by emerging authors as well as older favorites.
 They specialize on books written from African centered perspectives.